 From your company's perspective, what is the strategic importance of Brazil within the global tobacco leaf supply chain?

 For over 30 years, Brazil has maintained its leadership in the global tobacco market, driven by consistent volumes, high-quality products, integrity, and traceability - all reinforced by best sustainability practices.
 There are very few countries in the world capable of producing flavor and full flavor style tobaccos.
 Among them, Brazil stands out as the largest producer, operating in a sustainable and responsible manner.
 As a result, the global supply chain relies heavily on Brazilian tobacco.

+how AOB continues to

+Evolution and Key Changes

+Over the past decade, what significant

+changes has your company undergone, and what were the primary drivers behind these

+transformations?

-Initiatives such as flexible working hours, remote work policies, and new programs to attract seasonal labor are just a few examples of how AOB continues to evolve.
+Initiatives such as flexible working hours, remote just a few examples of work policies, and new programs to attract seasonal labor are evolve.